 We hope that you never find yourself facing such tragic circumstances.
-If you have lost a loved one due to a fatal accident, our Winters wrongful death lawyers can provide you with compassionate legal advice.Civil Remedies Versus Criminal Charges
+If you have lost a loved one due to a fatal accident, our Winters wrongful death lawyers can provide compassionate legal advice.Civil Remedies Versus Criminal Charges

 Watch the YouTube video below that provides a simple explanation of the difference between civil and criminal matters.Wrongful Death - Common Scenarios

 Pursuing a wrongful death case can be time-consuming, complex, and emotionally taxing, especially during the investigation and discovery phases.
-However, both are important to a case’s success.
-A compassionate Winters wrongful death lawyer will make the legal process as painless as possible.
+However, both are important to a case's success.
+A compassionate Winters wrongful death attorney will make the legal process as painless as possible.
 It helps to know that your rights and financial interests will be safeguarded by a skilled professional.Who Can File a California Wrongful Death Lawsuit?